Ravenholdt-TC/SimcScripts/README.md

 Special Relic simulation settings can be set in `SimcRelicConfig.simc`.

+## RaceSimulation

+Usage:
+1. Create a simulation profile file in the `profiles/Templates` folder.
+This file defines the base character to simulate.
+2. Run `RaceSimulation.rb`.
+It will ask you to select a profile and fightstyle.
+3. Wait for the simulation to run until it says it's done.
+4. The resulting CSV file will be in the `reports` folder.

+Special Race simulation settings can be set in `SimcRaceConfig.simc`.

 ## Combinator

 This script will run a template for whatever talent and gear combinations you would like to